 - Trauma or damage to the tooth’s enamel

 Dentists can remove black tartar from teeth and the gum using a procedure known as scaling.
 Treatment consists of using special dental instruments and materials.
-If black tartar is noticeable in the mirror it is vital to have this removed as soon as possible as it may lead to gum disease.
+If black tartar is noticeable in the mirror, it is vital to have this removed as soon as possible as it may lead to gum disease.

 How can a black tooth be treated?

 There are different treatment methods that a dentist may propose for a black tooth.
 These may vary based upon the reasons that may have caused the darkening of the tooth to occur.

 If the damage has travelled extensively throughout the tooth with gum infection, root canal therapy by an endodontist could be proposed.
 Endodontists specialise in treating the inside of the tooth, known as dental pulp.
 As a result, this helps save the natural tooth from potential extraction while also stopping the pain caused by the infected tooth and gum.